Picture this.

 How do you conduct a skills gap analysis in the workplace?

 Identifying skills gaps requires two things: data and context to uncover the full story.
 But most organizations make the mistake of relying on a single lens; either pure data or pure observation; when what’s needed is a more holistic approach.
+A skills gap analysis is a process that helps organizations identify and fill existing skills gaps among employees.

 It is crucial to recognize that skills gaps exist and need to be identified through a comprehensive analysis.